 Heart disease and blood vessel disease are common problems for many people who don’t have their diabetes under control.
 You're at least twice as likely to have heart problems and strokes as people who don’t have the condition.

 Blood vessel damage or nerve damage may also cause foot problems that, in rare cases, can lead to amputations.
-More than half the legs and feet removed are not lost because of an injury, but as a result of this disease.
+People with diabetes are ten times likelier to have their toes and feet removed than those without the disease.

 Symptoms: You might not notice warning signs until you have a heart attack or stroke.
 Problems with large blood vessels in your legs can cause leg cramps, changes in skin color, and less sensation.

-The good news: Many studies show that controlling your diabetes can help you avoid these problems, or stop them from getting worse if you have them.
+The good news: Many studies show that controlling your diabetes through medication, diet and exercise can help you avoid these problems, or stop them from getting worse if you have them.

-Diabetes is the leading cause of new vision loss in the U.S. in adults 20 to 74 years old.
-It can lead to eye problems, some of which can cause blindness if not treated:
+Diabetes is the leading cause of new vision loss among adults ages 20 to 74 in the U.S. It can lead to eye problems, some of which can cause blindness if not treated: